San-Antonio (film)

 San-Antonio is a 2004 French action comedy film, directed by Frédéric Auburtin and starring Gérard Lanvin as the titular protagonist, police commissioner San-Antonio, and Gérard Depardieu as his sidekick, lieutenant Bérurier.

 Based on Frédéric Dard's popular book series and produced by Claude Berri, the film had a high budget by French standards.
 It had a troubled production history, received mostly negative reviews and bombed at the box-office.

 Plot

 As the World is facing a mysterious terrorist menace, dashing police commissioner San-Antonio and his deputy, overweight and bumbling lieutenant Bérurier, must ensure the protection of the French ambassador to the United Kingdom during a stay at a luxury hotel.
 But due to Bérurier's negligence, the ambassador is kidnapped by a female member of the terrorist organization.

 San-Antonio takes the blame for this failure and is dismissed from the police forces.
-But when the president of France is kidnapped, the minister of the Interior decides to recall San-Antonio, who is put in charge of a secret brigade and given two days to save France from disaster.
+But when the President of France is also kidnapped, the Minister of the Interior decides to recall San-Antonio, who is put in charge of a secret brigade and given two days to save France from disaster.
 Bérurier, who has been unduly promoted, finds himself in competition with San-Antonio to accomplish this mission.
-San-Antonio and Bérurier must overcome their rivalry and rekindle their partnership to foil the terrorists' plot and rescue the president.
+San-Antonio and Bérurier must overcome their rivalry and rekindle their partnership in order to foil the terrorists's plot and rescue the President.